 This time around, we focus on the “E” aspect of ARMED Framework (which is, by the way, the DREAM Framework, revisited) – “Enrollment.”
-In more and more of the schools I speak with and read about, many say that it all comes down to increasing expenses and declining enrollment.
+In more and more of the schools I speak with and read about, many say that all their difficulties center on two things: increasing expenses and declining enrollment.
 At this time of year, schools have wrapped up the previous fiscal year, and are finding they have uncollected tuition, or expenses have surpassed the income they projected for the year…not to mention the toll that COVID-19 has taken on unemployed parents or schools who still expected parents to bring checks to a closed school building.

 But not every school.